goadesign/goa.design/content/extend/plugins.md

 #### The Context Stack

 While not strictly required to implement a DSL it may be useful to be aware of how the engine works to take full advantage of it.
-A particulary interesting concept is the context stack.
+A particularly interesting concept is the context stack.
 When the engine executes it adds the currently executed definition to the context stack - that's the definition that implements the `Source` interface and whose DSL is being executed.
 The current definition at the top of the context stack can be retrieved via the [CurrentDefinition](https://godoc.org/github.com/goadesign/goa/dslengine#CurrentDefinition)